-Osteoarthritis and osteoporosis can alter the energy requirements and are also related to dietary intake.
-Alternations in dentition, taste and smell influences the foods consumed by the elderly.
-In addition, cost of the essential and organic foods can be beyond the purchasing power of the elderly.
+Osteoarthritis and osteoporosis can alter energy requirements and are also related to dietary intake.
+Alternations in dentition, taste, and smell influence the foods consumed by the elderly.
+In addition, the cost of the essential and organic foods can be beyond the purchasing power of the elderly.

 Unexplained rapid loss of more than 5% body weight in 30 days or more than 5% decline over three years should be investigated, as it is associated with an increased risk of morbidity and mortality.
 The following tests should be carried out in such cases:

 - Complete metabolic profile (CMP)

 - Vitamin B12, vitamin D

 - Screen for malignancies with at least an ultrasound abdomen